vareger/frontnode/README.md

 * To subscribe to FrontNode Kafka topic: `bitcoin.mainnet.transactions` you may use any Kafka client.

-# Than you are ready to receive events.
-You may submit some BTC from/to address you are tracking to test it.
+# Now you are ready to receive events.
+You may submit some BTC from/to your address to test it.

-* To broadcast transaction throw FrontNode submit Post query on FrontNode url.
+* To broadcast transaction throw FrontNode, submit Post query on FrontNode url:

 ```java
 POST /api/v1/transactions HTTP/1.1